Baby Bok Choy and Beef Noodle Soup with Warm Spices

 • 1 onion

-• 1 cinnimon stick
+• 1 cinnamon stick

 • 1 star anise

-• 2 tblsp chopped garlic
+• 2 tbsp chopped garlic

-• 3-4 tsp asain chili garlic sauce
+• 3-4 tsp Asian chili garlic sauce

-• 4 cups low sodium chicken broth
+• 4 cups low-sodium chicken broth

-• 1/2 cup low sodium soy sauce
+• 1⁄2 cup low-sodium soy sauce

-• 1 pound beef tenderloin cheaper cuts need to stew, extending cook time
+• 1 pound beef tenderloin (cheaper cuts need to stew, extending cook time)

 • 5 baby bok choy